-Infant mortality rates1-a key indicator of overall health-vary by mother's education and racial or ethnic group in Nebraska.
+Infant mortality rates1-a key indicator of overall health-vary by mother's education and racial or ethnic group in New Hampshire, although the differences are smaller than those seen in most other states.

 - Compared with babies born to the most-educated mothers, babies born to mothers with less education appear more likely to die before reaching their first birthdays.
-The infant mortality rates among babies born to mothers with 12 or fewer years of schooling are approximately 1.5 times higher than that for babies born to mothers with 16 or more years of schooling. - The infant mortality rate among babies born to non-Hispanic black mothers is approximately twice the rates seen among babies of non-Hispanic white or Hispanic mothers.
+The infant mortality rate among babies born to mothers with 12 years of education is approximately 1.5 times the rate for babies born to mothers with 16 or more years of schooling. - The infant mortality rate among babies born to mothers in the "other" racial or ethnic group is 2.5 times the rate seen among babies of non-Hispanic white mothers.

-Comparing Nebraska's experience against the national benchmark2 for infant mortality reveals unrealized health potential among Nebraska babies across maternal education and racial or ethnic groups.
-Infants in every group could do better.
+Comparing New Hampshire's experience against the national benchmark2 for infant mortality reveals unrealized health potential among New Hampshire babies in almost all maternal education and racial or ethnic groups.
+Infants in most groups could do better.